Skip to main content

 1. Keep OS and security patches current

 Windows Server security updates are not optional.
-Unpatched servers are the most common entry point for compromise.
-Schedule patch windows — ideally weekly on non-peak hours — and reboot after kernel updates.
+Schedule patch windows—ideally during non-peak hours—review the vendor guidance, and reboot when an update requires it.
 Keep a log of what was patched and when.

 For production environments, test patches on a staging server first if your application is sensitive to environment changes.